 I’ve chosen two mods:

-I’ve quite a few mods online but I’ve never ever seen so good product.
+I’ve quite a few mods online but I’ve never seen so a good product.

 I should also add that it wasn’t so expensive.
 It comes with detailed documentation printed in the form of a very nice leaflet.
 There is also an extensive installation manual.
 Every single detail needed to connect it is included in this kit.
 This product is HIGHLY RECOMMENDED.
 Installation is super easy and it works right away!

 Mark who makes this mod did an awesome job.
 Cheers Mark! 🙂

 Power is provided by a computer and is borrowed from supplying leads by using a neat solution – ScotchLok.
 All you need is to crimp a Scotchlok on a wire and that’s it!
-No cutting and no soldering required!
+No cutting and no soldering are required!